Guides

 Sponsored by Hinterland Outfitters

-In today’s technology-laden world, choosing the right ammunition for a handgun, rifle, or shotgun is no easy task.
+In today’s technology-laden world, choosing the best types of ammunition for Hunting, Competition Shooting, and Self Defense is no easy task.
 Depending on your firearm, several options affect how a bullet reaches its target.
-Ballistic coefficient, velocity in feet per second, and energy in foot-pounds to name a few.
+Ballistic coefficient, velocity in feet per second, and energy in foot-pounds, to name a few.

 Choosing the correct cartridge to protect your family has much greater importance than price, whether you’re using a revolver or an AR-15.
-If a handgun is used, look for a cartridge that brings extreme reliability, maximum energy and causes the most damage with a single shot.
+If a handgun is used, look for a cartridge that has extreme reliability, maximum energy, and causes the most damage with a single shot.

 Choose a hollow-point for self-defense and hunting situations.
 Hollow-point construction means the bullet expands on impact and causes a more lethal hit.
-The bullet deforms on impact resembling a mushroom.
-Hollow-points begin to slow after leaving the muzzle, giving it more stopping power.
+The bullet deforms on impact, resembling a mushroom.
+Hollow-points begin to slow after leaving the muzzle, giving them more stopping power.

-• Speer Gold-Dot Personal Protection 380 ACP, 90-grain Hollow-Point.
-This cartridge has been proven in the field to FBI standards of protocol.
+This cartridge has been proven in the field to meet FBI standards of protocol.
 The Speer Gold-Dot offers one of the highest muzzle velocities for a 380 ACP.
 This hollow-point cartridge is more than capable of stopping an intruder.

 FMJ rounds work fine for entry-level handgun competitors; they are an affordable and reliable cartridge.
 Full metal jacket cartridges and brass casings work OK in rifle competitions.
 With competitive shooting experience comes an understanding of the importance of ballistics and bullet construction.

-• Federal Premium 6.5 Creedmoor, 140 grain 2725 FPS.
-No other cartridge has impacted long-range precision as the 6.5 Creedmoor.
-Competitive shooters can have a legitimate 1600 yard supersonic capability with the right load.
+No other cartridge has impacted long-range precision as much as the 6.5 Creedmoor.
+Competitive shooters can have a legitimate 1600-yard supersonic capability with the right load.
 Most experienced competitors prefer the long-range ballistics of the 6.5 Creedmoor over other cartridges.

 Power Factor